FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/design/consensus/pbft.md

 After the consensus node receives the signed package, it enters the Prepare phase.
 The main workflow of this phase includes:

-- **Signature Package Legality Judgment**The hash and pre of the signature package are mainly determined.-The block hashes of the cache after execution in the prepare phase are the same.
-If they are not the same, continue to determine whether the request is a future block signature request.(The future block is generated because the processing performance of this node is lower than that of other nodes, and the previous round of consensus is still in progress.
-The condition for determining the future block is that the height field of the signature package is greater than the highest local block plus one)If the request is not a future block, it is an illegal signature request, and the node directly rejects the signature request.；
+- **Signature Package Legality Judgment**The hash of the signature package is the same as the block hash cached in the pre-prepare phase.
+If the hash is not the same, the request is determined to be a future block signature request(The future block is generated because the processing performance of this node is lower than that of other nodes, and the previous round of consensus is still in progress.
+The condition for determining the future block is that the height field of the signature package is greater than the highest local block plus one)If the request is not a future block, it is an illegal signature request, and the node directly rejects the signature request；

 - **Caching Legally Signed Packages**: The node caches valid signed packages；

-- **Judge pre-Whether the signature packet cache corresponding to the block cached in the prepare phase reaches' 2*f+1 ', if the collected full signature package, broadcast Commit package**: if pre-The number of signature packets corresponding to the block hash cached in the prepare phase exceeds' 2*f+1 ', it means that most nodes have executed the block, and the execution results are consistent, indicating that the node has reached the state where the block can be submitted, and starts to broadcast the Commit package；
+- **Determine whether the signature packet cache corresponding to the block cached in the pre-prepare phase reaches' 2*f+1 ', if the collected full signature package, broadcast Commit package**If the number of signature packets corresponding to the block hash cached in the pre-prepare phase exceeds' 2*f+1 ', it means that most nodes have executed the block, and the execution results are consistent, indicating that the node has reached the state where the block can be submitted, and starts to broadcast the Commit package；

-- **If a full signature package is collected, back up the pre-Prepare Cached Prepare Package in Prepare Phase**To prevent Commit phase blocks from exceeding '2 before they are committed to the database*f+1 'node down, these nodes start again after the block, resulting in blockchain fork(The latest blocks of the remaining nodes are different from the highest blocks of these nodes)You also need to back up the pre-The prepare package cached in the prepare phase is transferred to the database.
-After the node is restarted, the backup prepare package is processed first。
+- **If a full signature package is collected, the Prepare package cached in the pre-prepare phase is backed up**To prevent Commit phase blocks from exceeding '2 before they are committed to the database*f+1 'node down, these nodes start again after the block, resulting in blockchain fork(The latest blocks of the remaining nodes are different from the highest blocks of these nodes)You also need to back up the Prepare package cached in the pre-prepare phase to the database.
+After the node restarts, the backup Prepare package is processed first。

 ### 3.4 Commit Phase

 After receiving the Commit packet, the consensus node enters the Commit phase.
 The workflow of this phase includes:

-- **Commit Package Legality Judgment**The hash and pre of the Commit package are mainly judged.-The block hashes of the cache after execution in the prepare phase are the same.
-If they are not the same, continue to determine whether the request is a future block commit request.(The future block is generated because the processing performance of this node is lower than that of other nodes, and the previous round of consensus is still in progress.
+- **Commit Package Legality Judgment**This function determines whether the hash of the Commit packet is the same as the hash of the block cached in the pre-prepare phase after execution.
+If the hash is not the same, it continues to determine whether the request is a future block Commit request(The future block is generated because the processing performance of this node is lower than that of other nodes, and the previous round of consensus is still in progress.
 The condition for determining the future block is that the height field of the Commit is greater than the highest local block plus one)If the request is not a future block, it is an illegal Commit request.
-The node directly rejects the request.；
+The node directly rejects the request；

 - **Caching legitimate Commit packages**The node caches the valid Commit package；

-- **Judge pre-Does the Commit package cache corresponding to the block cached in the prepare phase reach '2*f+1 ', if full Commit packets are collected, the new block is dropped**: if pre-The number of Commit requests corresponding to the block hash cached in the prepare phase exceeds' 2*f+1 ', it means that most nodes have reached the committable block state, and the execution results are consistent, then call the Blockchain module to pre-Write cached blocks to the database during the prepare phase；
+- **Determine whether the Commit packet cache corresponding to the block cached in the pre-prepare phase reaches' 2*f+1 ', if full Commit packets are collected, the new block is dropped**If the number of Commit requests corresponding to the block hash cached in the pre-prepare phase exceeds' 2*f+1 ', it means that most nodes have reached the committable block state, and the execution results are consistent, then call the Blockchain module to write the block cached in the pre-prepare phase to the database；

 ### 3.5 View switching processing flow